Asiana Airlines: Financial crisis

 Asiana Airlines has chosen to retire older aircraft, including Boeing 747-400s and Boeing 767-300s, allowing the airline to reduce debt and weakness.

-In July 2020, HDC Hyundai Development Company received approval from Russian authorities for its acquisition of Asiana Airlines.
-However, on 11 September 2020, Korea Development Bank, the primary creditor for Asiana Airlines, and Kumho Asiana Group officially canceled the merger with HDC Hyundai Development Company.
-Asiana Airlines will be run by creditors until a new owner is approved by the South Korean government.

-Merger and acquisition by Korean Air
+Merger with Korean Air

-On 16 November 2020, the Government of the Republic of Korea officially announced that Asiana Airlines will be acquired by Korean Air, which will acquire a 30.77% stake in Asiana from Korea Development Bank.
-Korea Development Bank, a state-run bank in Korea, will give 800 billion won (600 milion USD) to Hanjin KAL, the holding company of Korean Air.
-The two airlines will operate as separate brands until integration is complete.
-The Ministry of Land, Infrastructure, and Transport will integrate subsidiaries Air Busan, Air Seoul, and Jin Air.
-The combined low-cost carrier will focus on regional airports in Korea and flying regional Asia-Pacific routes.
-When Asiana Airlines will withdraw from Star Alliance is unknown, as the surviving brand, Korean Air, is a founding airline within the rival SkyTeam alliance.
+On 16 November 2020, the Government of the Republic of Korea announced a policy of merging Asiana Airlines with Korean Air, which would acquire a 30.77% stake in Asiana from Korea Development Bank.
+The Korean state-run bank would invest 800 billion won (US$600 million) to Hanjin KAL, the holding company of Korean Air, to fund the merger.
+The two airlines would operate as separate brands until integration is complete.
+The Ministry of Land, Infrastructure, and Transport planned to integrate subsidiaries Air Busan, Air Seoul, and Jin Air into a new low-cost airline.
+The combined low-cost carrier will focus on regional airports within South Korea and flying regional Asia-Pacific routes.

+2021

-In March 2021, Korean Air announced it would delay the merger with Asiana Airlines due to a delay in antitrust approval from the government and six foreign authorities (China, Japan, Taiwan, Thailand, United States, and Vietnam).
-Korean Air will operate Asiana Airlines as a subsidiary for the next two years, after which it will combine its operation, IT, and other systems into a single system until 2024.
+In March 2021, Korean Air announced it would delay the merger with Asiana Airlines due to a delay in antitrust approval from the government and six foreign authorities (China, Japan, Taiwan, Thailand, the United States, and Vietnam).
+Korean Air will operate Asiana Airlines as a subsidiary for the next two years, after which it will combine its operations, IT, and other systems into a single system until 2024.
 Once the merger is complete, Asiana Airlines could become a member of SkyTeam.
 According to The Korea Times, only Turkey has approved the antitrust deal so far.

+On 30 June 2021, the post-merger plans between the two airlines were reported to have been finalized and approved by Korea Development Bank.

+In August 2021, the Malaysian Aviation Commission approved the merger between Korean Air and Asiana Airlines, citing economic efficiencies and social benefits.

+On 16 November 2021, it was announced that Ministry of Industry and Trade of Vietnam had approved Korean Air's acquisition of smaller local rival Asiana Airlines Inc.

+2022

-On June 30, 2021, the post-merger plans between two airlines were reported to have been finalized and approved by Korea Development Bank.
-In August 2021, the Malaysian Aviation Commission approved the merger between Korean Airlines and Asiana Airlines, citing economical efficiencies and social benefits.
-On December 26, 2022, the Ministry of Commerce of the People’s Republic of China announced its approval of Korean Air’s business combination with Asiana Airlines.
+On 26 December 2022, the Ministry of Commerce of the People's Republic of China announced its approval of Korean Air's business combination with Asiana Airlines.

+2023

+The U.S. Department of Justice blocked the deal in May 2023, citing monopoly concerns.
+In November 2023, Asiana agreed to divest its cargo business in an attempt to appease regulatory concerns.